 It is possible to simulate any vehicle type and develop virtual reality apps for any role one or several soldiers might play in that vehicle (a driver, gunner, hostage, etc.).
 From light reconnaissance tanks to non-line-of-sight (NLOS) mortars – anything can be modeled down to the smallest details.

 And, if you add a couple of complex games with war or small-scale conflict scenarios, a VR powered simulator like that can become an integral part of any military training.
 There won’t be any need in special grounds and constant maintenance.

 Is it cheap?
 Not really, the price can reach up to $800,000 but it’s much less expensive than buying a real tank, which costs a few million dollars at a minimum.

 Also, such VR training is a lot safer than using an actual vehicle.

 Because you can do it more frequently, it is also more efficient to conduct a sim training than spend resources like fuel and time on a field vehicle training.

 The gaming industry has greatly influenced military training.
 As it was becoming more and more popular, the military also started to adopt gaming practice as a way to train their soldiers, many of which grew up playing video games.

 Although the first military games were played on regular consoles, they allowed future soldiers to learn lots of techniques and strategies that can be applied in real-life combat scenarios.

-But, virtual reality software developers brought those “games” to a whole new level.
+But, virtual reality developers brought those “games” to a whole new level.

 Before long, entire VR-equipped bases and training facilities have started to spring up.
 They use all kinds of devices and VR software including CAVE systems, motion trackers, and real-to-life equipment like vests and guns.